LearnOnDemandSystems/docs/tms/tms-administrators/notifications/template-after-class-thanks.md

 1. **Save** the class.

 Check for notifications.
-1. The next day, an hour after the class is set to end, click the **Details** link in the top right corner of the page to return to the **Class** profile.
+1. The next day, an hour after the class was set to end, return to the **Class** profile.
 1. Click the **Find Sent Notifications** link to view all notifications sent for the class.

 ## Enable your notification